mmabdelateef/SimpleTaskQueue/README.md

 ```
 **Code Explanation:**

 1. Get instance of the desired queue, queues are **singletons** identified by identifier string and can be careted using `TaskQueue.getQueue(identifier:)`.
-This method will check if there is a queue with this identifier alreqady exisits otheriwse it will create a new queue with this identifier.
+This method will check if there is a queue with this identifier alreqady exisits otheriwse it will create a new one with this identifier.
 2. **Push** tasks using `queue.push(task:)` to queue to execute them as soon as possible when all previous tasks in the queue are done.
 3. When `queue.recorder.reply()` is called, it will print all events happened on the queue
 4. Create a class/struct **conforming to `Task` protocol** to encapsulate the task's logic in it